night0721/vernam/README.md

-# Vernam CLI Tool
+# vernam
-Perfect secrecy cipher algorithm with truly random key implemented in C
+CLI implementation of Vernam cipher with perfect secrecy for communication

 # Features
 - Support command line arguments to encrypt